ch32-rs/ch58x-hal/README.md

 - SysTick
 - I2C
 - ADC
-- [ ] SPI, not working, help-wanted
+- SPI, partially

 ## Usage

 Refer `Cargo.toml` and `examples` directory.

+## Notes

+- `UNDOCUMENTED:` tags in code comments means the information is not from official documents.

 ## References